borispovod/crypti-dapps-docs/RedditDApp.md

-# Creating a Reddit DApp
+# Creating a Reddit Dapp

 Yep, let's messaging is cool, but let's make something real cool.
-I want to make Reddit DApp and show how to easy make it on Crypti.
+I want to make Reddit dapp and show how to easy make it on Crypti.

 First of all let's understand what need: